garrettyatteau/startup/README.md

 ## Elevator Pitch

 Tier lists are commonly used to compare different items witihin the same genre.
-These can range from ranking video games to ranking cereal.
-On this website you will have the chance to rank a list of various fast food restaurants within a tier list.
-After logging in and creating your tier list, the data from your tier list will be sent towards a community ranking, where the average ranking of each fast food restaurant on each users tier list will be compiled into one tier list.
+These can range from ranking TV shows to vacation spots.
+On this website you will have the chance to rank a list of various different foods within a tier list.
+After logging in and creating your tier list, the data from your tier list will be sent towards a community ranking, where the average ranking of each food item on each users tier list will be compiled into one tier list.

 ## Key Features